-For each business combination, the Company measures any non-controlling equity interest in the acquiree either at fair value or at the non-controlling interest's proportionate share of the acquiree's identifiable net assets, if the non-controlling interests are present ownership interests and entitle their holders to a proportionate share of the acquire's net assets in the event of liquidation.
+For each business combination, the Company measures any non-controlling equity interest in the acquiree either at fair value or at the non-controlling interest's proportionate share of the acquiree's identifiable net assets, if the non-controlling interests are present ownership interests and entitle their holders to a proportionate share of the acquire' s net assets in the event of liquidation.
 Other components of non-controlling interest are measured at their acquisition date fair values, unless another measurement basis is required by IFRSs endorsed by FSC.

 The Company recognizes the acquisition-date fair value of the contingent consideration as part of the consideration transferred.
 The cost of the acquisition and measuring goodwill will retrospectively be adjusted when some changes in the fair value of contingent consideration that the Company recognizes have been made after the acquisition date.
 Measurement period adjustments is the result of additional information that the Company obtained after that date about facts and circumstances that existed at the acquisition date.
 The measurement period will not exceed one year from the acquisition date.
-The Company accounts for the changes in the fair value of contingent consideration that are not measurement period adjustments based on the classification of contingent consideration.
+The Company accounts for the changes in the fair value of contingent consideration.
 Contingent consideration classified as equity shall not be remeasured and its subsequent settlement will be accounted for within equity.
 Others will be measured at fair value at each reporting date and changes in fair value will be recognized in profit or loss.